Mental health inequality: Spatial disparities (geographic location)

 Spatial disparities include, but are not limited to, where one lives, spends most of their time, where they receive most of their resources, and where they receive education.
 For example, minority races who live in higher poverty neighborhoods are at higher risk for additional stresses and mental health disorders.
 Yet this population has been shown to experience more difficulties in accessing mental health services.
 Considering this cycle of needing care but not being able to receive care, inequality due to spatial location will likely remain and continue to limit access to mental health care without additional intervention to increase access to mental health services.

 Many minorities including African Americans, Hispanics, and Asian Americans inhabit these poverty filled neighborhoods due to factors being not in their favor in certain aspects of society.
 These neighborhoods lack resources such as offices with psychiatrists or health clinics with good doctors who are trained to help those in need of mental health care.
 It would also be beneficial to make specific services just for those in high-poverty neighborhoods who lack the resources so we can encourage those in need to get the help that they deserve.
 With adjustments made to meet these circumstances, the spatial disparities can be lowered and allow those who need the help to get it.

 Ethnic and racial disparities and predictors

 There is inequality in mental health care access for different races and ethnicities.
-Studies have shown that minorities with low-income have less access to mental health care than low-income non-Latino whites.
-In addition to lack of access, minorities in the United States were more likely to receive poorer quality in mental health care and treatment compared to non-Latino whites individuals, leading to many minorities delaying or failing treatment.
+In fact, compared to white populations, minority groups tend to have lower rates of access to quality care, but still have a greater amount of disabilities that pertain to mental health.
+Furthermore, studies have shown that minorities with low-income have less access to mental health care than low-income non-Latino whites.
+In addition to lack of access, minorities in the United States were more likely to receive poorer quality in mental health care and treatment compared to non-Latino white individuals, leading to many minorities delaying or failing treatment.
 Studies have shown the African Americans have decrease access to mental health services and mental health care compared non-Latino white Americans.
 Many minorities have difficulty in finding care for mental health services.